rbdl/rbdl-toolkit/README.md

 ./ rbdl-toolkit-x86_64.AppImage
 ```

-If you need to compile this code from source, please see the Wiki page on [Building from Source](https://github.com/ORB-HD/rbdl-toolkit/wiki/Building-From-Source)
+If you need to compile this code from source, please see the Wiki page on [Build from Source](https://github.com/ORB-HD/rbdl-toolkit/wiki/Build-From-Source)

 # Wiki